Cathaleen's Fall Hydroelectric Power Station: Construction

+The construction of the plant is important politically as it was the first act of major co-operation between Northern Ireland and the Republic of Ireland since the latter's independence.
+The project was championed by Basil Brooke, Prime Minister of Northern Ireland, and Seán Lemass, Minister for Industry and Commerce, who promoted the project in their respective parliaments from 1943.
+Although there was some discussion in the government in the north about the project, joint interest in draining the Erne predates the scheme and subsequent co-operation has been remarkably free from political difficulties.

 Environmental impact

 The construction of the plant had a major impact on the local beauty spot Assaroe Falls.
 The salmon run at the Falls was described by Richard Twiss in 1775 as "a scene of such a singular nature, as is not to be found elsewhere, and is as unique to Ireland as bullfights are to Spain."
 This was lost when the dam was constructed.
-It also required the destruction of a late seventeenth-century bridge, a number of nearby country houses including Camlin Castle, Stonewold, Laputa and Cliff House and a number of other dwellings.
+It also required the destruction of a late seventeenth-century bridge, nearby country houses including Camlin Castle, Stonewold, Laputa and Cliff House and a number of other dwellings.
 Nevertheless, there was no significant local or national resistance to the project at the time.

 The plant has a fish pass to allow salmon runs and a hatchery that produces 500,000 smolts a year, mainly to stock the river.
 About 4 million elvers are also trapped here to improve eel stocks in the catchment area.

-Political significance
+Cultural significance

-The construction of the plant is important politically as it was the first act of major co-operation between Northern Ireland and Ireland since the latter's independence.
-Although there was some discussion in the government in the north about the project, joint interest in draining the Erne predates the scheme and subsequent co-operation has been remarkably free from political difficulties.

-The Weir

 The site has been used by producers of Conor McPherson's The Weir, with the weir at Cathaleen's Fall representing the fictional location in the play.